samuelard7/WebD/READme.md

 #### 6. Installing Guidance:

-Inside the terminal of vs code pip install flask pip install wtforms pip install sqlalchemy
+Inside the terminal of vs code pip install flask wtforms sqlalchemy

 6. For managing the database
 Install pgAdmin 4